 The artist still favors muted colors but unlike her previous work, this time there is a lightness present that creates a soft and pretty hue.
 The images are easy on the eyes and I did not have to put on my glasses to read with them.
 There are fine details that merit a close inspection but again, it was much easier on to see them, which was a happy plus for me.

 The deck comes with a little white book that includes meanings for each card as well as for reversals (important for me as I am a fan of reversed cards).
 What I really found delightful was that the author named every character in the deck!
 There’s Jaunt the Fool with her bat companion Prudence, Discordia falling from The Tower and Nucleus the space mouse on the 8 of Wands with his alien friends Zoom and Boom – and so many others.
-Cassidy put full on creativity in this part and I just loved reading these descriptions.
+Fae put full on creativity in this part and I just loved reading these descriptions.
 Often I will ignore the “little white book” but this one was just plain fun to read!

 -- Theresa Reed, on the Tarot Lady Book and Deck Nook

 "Joie de Vivre" -- French for "joy of living".
 And yes, this is a joyful, light-hearted deck that brings out the child in each of us -- something that we don't do often enough!
-In her introduction Cassidy notes that the living beings that occupy this realm are all sentient souls of love who want the best for those that choose to journey through their world.
+In her introduction Fae notes that the living beings that occupy this realm are all sentient souls of love who want the best for those that choose to journey through their world.
 They will help you lighten up in order to better tap into your intuition and connect with Divine source.
 The Seeker will find themselves responding through heart, mind, and spirit.

 The presentation in the LWB (Little White Book) is what I have come to recognize as the style of U.S. Games Systems, Inc. -- text only, keywords, a short paragraph describing the energy of the card, and the upright and reversed meanings.
 At the end of the book is a unique six card spread entitled "Spreading the Joy", as well as blank pages for note taking.
-The author bio is something that you will want to read also -- because it is here that you will find that Cassidy has been a student of energy healing for over ten years, and applies her studies in Reiki and pranic healing to her visual art, and that she also composes and records songs.
+The author bio is something that you will want to read also -- because it is here that you will find that Fae has been a student of energy healing for over ten years, and applies her studies in Reiki and pranic healing to her visual art, and that she also composes and records songs.
 Certainly the energy of the healer comes through in this deck!